lhotari/Log4Shell-mitigation-Dockerfile-overlay/README.md

 # Patch existing docker images with ENV LOG4J_FORMAT_MSG_NO_LOOKUPS=true workaround for Log4Shell

+NOTICE!
+THERE IS A NEWER Log4Shell issue, [CVE-2021-45046](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-45046) and this patch might not be sufficient!

 see the [Dockerfile](Dockerfile)

 Add environment based workaround to disable vulnerable feature in Log4J 2.10.0+.